-- · Hardware
+- · System Information

-- · RAID controller logs
+- · Storage logs

 - · Operating System and Application Data

-- NOTE: Operating System and Application Datais enabled only if this data is already collected and cached using the OS collector tool on iDRAC.
-Lifecycle Controller displays this option along with the time stamp of data collection.
-You can select this option to retrieve the cached data available on the server.
-For more information on collecting Operating System and Application Data using the OS collector tool in iDRAC, see the

-iDRAC User's Guide available at www.dell.com/idracmanuals
+- NOTE: Operating System (OS) and Application Data option will also be enabled if iDRAC Service Module (iSM) is installed and running in OS and OS Collector (OSC) is present in iDRAC.
+As OSC is factory installed, it will be present in iDRAC unless it is removed by user via System Erase or LC Wipe.
+You can select this option to retrieve either cached or live data.
+Live data collection from OS required iDRAC Service Module (iSM) to be installed and running in the OS.
+For more information on collecting Operating System and Application Data using the OS collector tool in iDRAC, see the iDRAC User's Guide available at www.dell.com/idracmanuals.

-Debug Logs
+- Debug Logs